Estimated reading time: 24 minutes

 Our ice bath and Wim Hof Method workshops in Phuket sell out within one day.
 People love to experience the power of a real ice bath on the beach in Phuket.

-Mixed Martial Arts, aka MMA, Muay Thai gyms and fitness retreats all enjoy our ice bath workshops.
+Mixed Martial Arts, aka MMA, Muay Thai gyms and fitness retreats enjoy our ice bath workshops.

 Real Ice Baths

-Spa’s and Hotels use water chillers to cool down the water for their cold plunge pools.
+Spas and Hotels use water chillers to cool the water for their cold plunge pools.
 This can get the water temperature to no less than 12°C. But most only take the water to 15°C.

 Our ice baths are real ice baths!
 We use food-grade ice cubes.
 We put in 350kg of ice for each bath!
-Yes, that’s right, each one of our baths has 350kg of ice!
+Yes, that’s right, each bath has 350kg of ice!
+In our large group teak wood ice bath, we put 800kg of ice!
 Now that is a real ice bath!

 Single Person Ice Baths

 Group ice baths can be a big distraction.
 The water is moving and sloshing around.
-People getting in and out at different times.
+People get in and out at different times.
 Some people may disturb others.
 Group ice baths can be good for corporate and group events.
-But for your own health development, you can’t beat a single person ice bath
+But you can’t beat a single person’s ice bath for your own healthy development.

 Ice Cubes, not Ice Blocks

 To cool the water down effectively, ice cubes are the best.
-This is why we put 350kg of ice cubes in each bath.
+The “ice tubes” are preferable, which are ice cubes with a hole in.
+We put between 400 and 800kg of ice cubes in each bath.

-Large blocks of ice are sometimes seen used in gyms, spas and hotels.
-But these are simply inefficient and won’t reduce the water temperature a great deal.
-Expect no less than 15°C for an ice bath using large ice blocks.
+Large blocks of ice are sometimes used in gyms, spas and hotels.
+But these are simply inefficient and won’t reduce the water temperature fast.
+Expect no less than 12-15°C for an ice bath using large ice blocks.

 Expert Cold Exposure Training